Nance-Lab/diff_visualizer/README.md

 - Build on template plots to create visualizations for new use cases

+## Running diff_viz on Streamlit

 To run the Streamlit app locally, in the command line execute: streamlit run diff_viz_streamlit_app.py

 To run the hosted Streamlit app in your browser, use this link: https://nance-lab-diff-viz-diff-metadata-generator-app-3eh53p.streamlit.app/

+## Documentation

+Full [documentation][https://diff-viz.readthedocs.io/en/latest/index.html] for diff_viz can be found on Read the Docs